 While Islam is the primary religion in Morocco, Fes is considered to be a Jewish City.
 It was home to Morocco’s original segregated Jewish Quarter, established in 1438, and an area that you should explore during your visit.

 In general, non-Muslims aren’t allowed to enter mosques around Morocco.
-In Fes there are several beautiful mosques that you can peek into from the front doors but unless you are Muslim, you will be denied entrance.
-As with most conservative countries, most women choose to cover their knees and shoulders when venturing out of the house and many also cover their hair.
+In Fes, there are several beautiful mosques that you can peek into from the front doors.
+But unless you are Muslim, you will be denied entrance.
+As with most conservative countries, most women choose to cover their knees and shoulders when venturing out of the house.
+Many also cover their hair.
 Foreigners will probably feel more comfortable if they avoid tank tops and shorts.

 Is Fes Safe?

 While the maze of alleyways in the old city may make you feel a tad uncomfortable after dark (especially if you are a woman traveling alone), you’ll find that most people in Fes are incredibly friendly and harmless.
 Of course, you should keep your wits about you as you would in any large city.